-Bit Trade Limited (Bit Trade, we or us) is bound by the provisions of the privacy laws applicable in the State of New South Wales including the National Privacy Principles.
+Bit Trade Pty Ltd (Bit Trade, we or us) is bound by the provisions of the privacy laws applicable in the State of New South Wales including the National Privacy Principles.
 The National Privacy Principles govern how we must handle the collection, use and disclosure of personal information provided by you in the course of your dealings with us.

 Bit Trade collects personal information from it’s customers to verify identity and conduct checks required to assess risks associated with providing digital currency services to you including money laundering, terrorism financing and fraud.
 There are aspects of the site which can be viewed without providing personal information, however, for access to Bit Trade’s services we require you to submit personally identifiable information.
 This may include but is not limited to your name, date of birth, telephone number, driver’s license number, passport number, an email address, bank account details and other personal information required to assist us to assess the above risks and to comply with our obligations at law.